 It is important that you select the Programmatic Access for Access Type.

-Under no circumstances should the user receive any rights for amending the monitoring.
-You can simply assign the user check-mk the single policy ReadOnlyAccess (or you take the trouble to restrict your account with more detailed policies):
+Under no circumstances should the user receive any rights for modifying the monitoring.
+You can simply assign the single policy ReadOnlyAccess to the user check-mk (or you could take the trouble to restrict the account with more detailed policies):

 After completing the user creation an access key will be generated automatically for you.
-Attention: The secret of the key is displayed only once – directly after the creation.
+Note: The key’s secret is displayed only once – directly after its creation.
 Therefore without fail copy the key and save it, for example, in the Checkmk password store.
 Alternatively specify it in plain text as a rule (see below).
 For Checkmk you need the Access Key ID in addition to the secret.
 The name of the user (in our example check-mk) does not matter here.

 If for some reason you should lose the secret, you can create a new access key for the user and get a new secret: